By Gwenn Voelckers

 Since then, inviting friends and family into my home has been a tremendous source of joy.

 • Ask for help.
-It took me a while to overcome my fear of being seen as weak or vulnerable after my divorce.
+It took me a while to overcome my fear of being seen as weak or vulnerable after my divorce (see post for more info).
 When I finally acknowledged that I did, indeed, need help from time to time, I was pleasantly surprised by the kindness of others and deeply touched by their willingness to pitch in and offer a helping hand.

 • Set a mousetrap.
 Or worse, dispose of one that’s “occupied.”
 Mice, spiders, pet accidents, a plugged toilet: you name it, I’ve dealt with it.
 And so can you.
 All it takes is a little resolve and a heavy-duty pair of rubber gloves.
 One exception: I found a bat in my living room a few years ago and needed to call in reinforcements.